 Read findings from our co-authorship whitepaper – Co-authorship in the Humanities and Social Sciences: a global view

-A conflict of interest describes a situation in which an author or author group have potential competing interests, be it professional or financial, in the submission and publication of their paper and its research.
+A competing interest (also known as a ‘conflict of interest’) describes a situation in which an author or author group have potential competing interests, be it professional or financial, in the submission and publication of their paper and its research.
 This is to the extent that it might skew or corrupt their manuscript, or the results of their research.

 Don’t copy in people who aren’t involved in investigating the concern.
 This means you shouldn’t circulate information before you’ve established the facts of the case.